Racketeering in Organized Crime

 The RICO Act

-Racketeering is usually associated with organized crimes and criminal organizations and is usually punished under the RICO Act (Racketeering Influenced and Corrupt Organizations).
+Racketeering is usually associated with organized crimes and criminal organizations and is generally punished under the RICO Act (Racketeering Influenced and Corrupt Organizations).
 The RICO Act allows law enforcement to prosecute all members of a crime organization instead of just going after a single individual.
-Law enforcement agencies use it to prosecute the mafia, cartels, street gangs, motorcycle gangs, and other organized crime units.
+Law enforcement agencies use it to charge the mafia, cartels, street gangs, motorcycle gangs, and other organized crime units.

 The RICO Act includes a list of 35 different crimes, including such things as: